-Elaine is a senior consultant with the buildings program at RMI.
+Elaine is a manager with the buildings program at RMI.
 She is a project manager and licensed architect with a wide range of experience in building design, historic preservation, energy conservation, and green operations, with expertise in passive solar design and rehabilitating existing buildings.
 She has a particular interest in achieving energy and resource conservation through effective urban planning and creative building design - learning from historic precedence and integrating RMI’s whole-systems design approach to buildings, campuses, communities, cities and regions.

 - The Canyons—The Canyons is a 3,500-acre, residential, mixed-use neighborhood that will redefine the paradigm for sustainable nodal development.
 Rejecting the standard country club focused pattern, the developer has embraced an agricultural community approach - with a thriving organic farmstead at the center of the development and bold sustainability goals for the architecture.
 RMI is providing sustainability consulting and visioning.